Primary Sources Defined

 - Enter the search term in the first box.

-- To Narrow the results to Western History, scroll down to the "Collection" facet and choose "Western History Collections."
+- To narrow the results to Western History, scroll down to the "Library" facet and choose "Western History Collections"

-- Click on the title to view a summary of the collections' content.
+- Click on the title to view a summary of the collection's content.
+(More detailed finding aids are in ArchivesSpace.)

 - Most manuscript collections are described in the Guide to Manuscripts in the Western History Collections of the University of Oklahoma (PDF).